Kyle Secor: Career

 After attending a community college, Secor moved to Los Angeles.
 There, he performed in plays such as And a Nightingale Sang at the Santa Monica Playhouse (1986), Look Homeward, Angel (1986) and In the Jungle of Cities (1987) at the Pasadena Playhouse.

 Secor's first major television role was the character Brian Bradford on the soap opera Santa Barbara, soon followed by a stint on the hospital drama St. Elsewhere, in which he played Brett Johnston, a patient dying of AIDS.

-After working in several movies, including Heart of Dixie (1989), City Slickers (1991), Sleeping with the Enemy (1991), Delusion (1991), and Untamed Heart (1993), Secor was cast as Det.
-Tim Bayliss in the pilot of Homicide: Life on the Street in 1993, a role which he would fill for the entirety of the series.
-Throughout most of this time, Secor was paired on screen with actor Andre Braugher, who played his partner Det.
-Frank Pembleton.
-Though the show was an ensemble work, Secor's character was placed in a particularly pivotal role, as the series began its first episode on his first day of work in the Baltimore homicide unit, and ended with his resignation in the series finale.
-Bayliss' character was conflicted through much of the show's run, obsessed with the murder of a Baltimore child he and Pembleton could not solve.
+After working in several movies, including Heart of Dixie (1989), City Slickers (1991), Sleeping with the Enemy (1991), Delusion (1991), and Untamed Heart (1993), in 1993 Secor was cast as Detective Tim Bayliss in Homicide: Life on the Street, a role which he would fill for the entirety of the series.
+Throughout most of this time, Secor was paired on screen with actor Andre Braugher, who played his partner Frank Pembleton.
+Though the show was an ensemble work, Secor's character was placed in a particularly pivotal role, as the series began on his first day of work in the Baltimore homicide unit, and ended with his resignation in the series finale.
+Bayliss' character was conflicted through much of the show's run, obsessed with the murder of a child he and Pembleton could not solve.
 The character also had issues involving social protest, past molestation by an uncle and questions about his own sexuality.